vbotka/ansible-linux-postinstall/docs/source/guide.rst

    shell> ansible-playbook linux-postinstall.yml

-Test the idem-potency.
+Test the :index:`idem-potency`.
 The role and the configuration data shall be idempotent.
 Once the installation and configuration have passed there should be no changes reported by *ansible-playbook* when running the playbook repeatedly.
 Disable debug, and install to speedup the